By Spencer Barrett, Systems Engineer

 WHEN ARE SYSTEMS ENGINEERS DONE DETERMINING PRODUCT REQUIREMENTS?

 Defining Product Requirements is a constant effort in the design process.
 Requirements change as discoveries are made in the development process.
 Systems Engineers stay involved throughout the development process to manage the requirements and adherence thereto, all the way from the marketing system specifications to completion of system testing and system buy

 Systems Engineers are not done when a product “goes out the door.”
 Because a product will see many versions in its lifetime, Systems Engineers stay involved as long as that product is being manufactured.
 A product that has been in the marketplace for many years will still undergo subcomponent updates as they become obsolete with time.
-Obsolete subsystems require manufacturing engineers to make updates, and Systems Engineers are again involved to ensure that Product Requirements are met.
+Obsolete subsystems require manufacturing engineers to make updates, and Systems Engineers are again involved to ensure that the requirements are met.

 HOW ROBUST REQUIREMENTS IMPROVE PRODUCT SUCCESS

 Determining product requirements is key to product success.
 According to the Harvard Business Review, you should “Delay your launch until the product is really ready.”
 As expert product designers, we absolutely concur.
 Seizing an opportunity, product designers or inventors may see an opening in the marketplace that their product is ready to fill.
 The need is there, the customer is there, and their beautiful product meets the need, so it must be time to launch.
 Most likely, it’s not.
 At